expo/appjs24-workflows-workshop-lessons/companions/05/android-plugin.md

 config = withAndroidManifestReceiver(config, widgetName);
 ```

-**Try it.** Run `npx expo prebuild --clean --platform android`.
+🏃**Try it.** Run `npx expo prebuild --clean --platform android`.
 Does it apply the configuration correctly?
 Can you run it and see the widget with `npx expo run:android`?